Life’s Big Questions

 I don’t know anything about Jewish texts.
 I don’t know Torah from Talmud.
 I never went to Jewish day school.
 Is this for me?

 It’s exactly for you!
 The Jewish Learning Fellowship is ideal for students who feel that they do not have a strong Jewish textual background but want to learn more.
 We will study texts in such a way that you need almost no Jewish experience and yet will still be able to learn a lot.
 And even if you do have some Jewish learning, we encourage you to apply!
+We are mainly looking for people who want to explore their Jewish identity–whatever that looks like.

 What are the goals of the JLF?